0ptim/JellyChat/README.md

 ### 💽 `/data`

-We use Supabase to store all questions and final answers together with their rating.
+We use Supabase to store:

+- Users
+- Messages
+- QA data
+- Embeddings

 [Details 🔎](./data/Readme.md)

 ### ⚡️ `/job`

 Contains scripts that are executed periodically.
 Currently, it contains a script that scrapes defichainwiki.com and creates embeddings for each document.
-The embeddings are saved to Qdrant.
+The embeddings are saved to Supabase (pgvector).

 [Details 🔎](./job/Readme.md)